DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/28/2018-07-28-a-thought-about-ai-improvement.md

 tags: philosophy AI
 ---

-when it comes about AI, it is almost always said that it is still being improved. of course, there are usually reasons given (and usually implicitly) why it has to be improved – for better security, safety or usability.
+when it comes to AI, it is almost always said that it is still being improved. of course, there are usually reasons given (and usually implicitly) why it has to be improved – for better security, safety or usability.

 but a few days ago a thought came to my mind: what does "improved" exactly mean? as it is never explained in the articles, one can assume that it is not confusing. i asked myself: is it really?